 Nevada is the seventh largest state in America by area and has lots of wide open spaces.
-Over two million people live in the Las Vegas Metropolitan Area, but the vast majority of the Silver State is sparsely populated and managed by the state and federal government.
+Over two million people live in the Las Vegas Metropolitan Area.
+However, most of Nevada is sparsely populated and full of lands managed by the state and federal government.
 Nevada has beautiful natural features and great parks to explore.

 Valley of Fire State Park – 60 minute drive from Las Vegas – Nevada’s first state park holds vibrant formations of red sandstone and is packed with attractions like a natural “wave,” petroglyphs, petrified logs, and arches.

 Red Rock Canyon National Conservation Area – 30 minute drive from Las Vegas – The 13-mile scenic drive through this BLM park puts grand landscapes on display.
 Leave the road and hike up colorful canyons.
 Anyone who stays on the strip will be red with envy.

 Farther from Vegas – Lake Tahoe straddles the California border on the west side of Nevada and is a beautiful locale for scenic mountain hiking.

 This collection of trails in Nevada lists hikes from north to south and west to east.
 The table may also be sorted alphabetically or by distance to help you pick your next hike.
 Each trail links to its own report complete with photos, GPS maps, elevation profiles, directions, and all the other information needed to locate and enjoy these trails.
 Below the table is an interactive map showing the location of each hike.

 This hike descends to a scenic and unique cove on the shore of Lake Tahoe that houses a stand-along chimney lingering from an old cabin.

 This short hike above the east shore of Lake Tahoe finishes with a scramble up a rocky crown that has panoramic views.

 This hike leads to a sensational striped creation where a slickrock depression is painted in waves of orange and beige.